 Savage went briefly to Baltimore in 1810, where he advertised as a portrait painter in March (American, and Commercial Daily Advertiser, 19 March 1810).
 He moved that year to Boston, where he re-established the Columbian Museum on Tremont Street.
 He died seven years later, in 1817, on his farm in Princeton, Worcester County, Massachusetts.
 One of many talented artists of the Federal period, Savage is best remembered as one of the first proprietors of a museum and picture gallery.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dunlap, William.
 A History of the Rise and Progress of the Arts of Design in the United States.
 2 vols.
 1834: 1:321, 2:75-76.